-The solution is just to wait this one out.
-It is often a server side issue to do with application signatures.
+The best solution is to wait this one out.
+It is often a server side issue dealing with application signatures.
 The Play Store will eventually update to make sure your phone receives the right package.
 Although lingering issues should be reported to Google Support for them to look into.

-This Google Play Store error is a pretty simple one, it just means that there isn’t enough space on your device to fully install or update an app.
-Removing some old unused apps is a good place to start, followed by pictures, videos or music if you’re really running out of memory space.
+This Google Play Store error is a pretty simple one to fix.
+It just means there isn’t enough space on your device to fully install or update an app.
+Removing some unused apps is a good place to start, followed by pictures, videos, or music.

 491, unfortunately, means that downloads and updates are impossible, so something has gone seriously wrong somewhere.
 To fix this error, you will need to remove and then add the same or a new Google account to your device.

-Go to your device’s Settings > Accounts > Google menu, click on the account and then press Remove account.
-Restart your smartphone or tablet, then go back into Settings > Accounts > Google again to log back into your account.
-Finally, go into Settings > Apps, swipe to the All tab, scroll down to Google Services and click Clear data.
+Go to your device’s Settings > Accounts, click on the account and then press Remove account.
+Restart your smartphone or tablet, then go back into Settings > Accounts > Add account again to log back into your account.
+Finally, go into Settings > Apps & notifications > See all apps > Google Play Services > Storage & cache > Clear storage & Clear cache.

 The 403 error is similar to the one above, in that downloads and updates are impossible, for some reason.
-However, this time the problem is caused by a conflict that occurs when using two or more Google accounts to buy apps on one device.
+However, this time the problem is caused by a conflict between two or more Google accounts buying apps on one device.

 To fix this, your first port of call should be to log into the Google account that you bought the app with, uninstall it, and then hit the purchase/install button once again.

-If that doesn’t work, removing your Play Store search history might remove the conflict.
-To do this, go into the Play Store Settings > Clear search history.
+If that doesn’t work, removing your Play Store search history might fix the conflict.
+To do this, go into the Google Play Store and select Settings > Clear local search history.
 Alternatively, you could try creating a new Google Play account and installing the app again using this account, although this is usually how the problem started anyway.

 The best fix is usually to wait for the Play Store to finish updating and installing, and then simply trying again.
 Alternatively, you can clear app data for the Play Store by going to Settings > Apps & notifications > See all apps > Google Play Store > Storage & cache > Clear storage & Clear cache.

 If you’re unfortunate enough to see the 481 error code, then it’s probably the end of the road for your Google account.
-This code means that there’s some sort of major error with your account.
+This code means there’s some sort of major error with your account.
 The only fix is to remove your old account and then sign up for a new one.
-You can remove your account under General Settings > Accounts > Google.

-This download error can be a little tougher to diagnose exactly, as it’s sometimes a problem with your current WiFi connection, but can also be solved be clearing Play Store data in some instances, like many other error codes.
+This download error can be a little tougher to diagnose exactly, as it’s sometimes a problem with your current WiFi connection, but can also be solved be clearing Google Play Store data.

-If you’re connected to a WiFi hotspot that requires a login, it’s possible that the Error 911 appears because you need to re-authenticate your connection.
-After you’ve done that, open the app back up and try again.
-If you’re still having problems after that, it’s likely something to do with your WiFi network, so try a different connection or perhaps switch to your network data connection, if you have enough data and the app is small.
+If you’re connected to a WiFi hotspot that requires a login, it’s possible that error 911 appears because you need to re-authenticate your connection.
+After you’ve done that, open the app and try again.
+If you’re still having problems, it’s likely something to do with your WiFi network, so try a different connection or perhaps switch to your network data connection.

-Alternatively, you can try clearing Play Store data by going to Settings > Apps, swipe to the All tab, scroll down to Google Services and click Clear data and Clear cache.
+Alternatively, you can try clearing Play Store data by going to Settings > Apps & notifications > See all apps > Google Play Store > Storage & cache > Clear storage & Clear cache.